Leg Press Alternatives | Best Exercise Guide

 Beginning with the leg press alternatives you can do at home, there are a multitude of variations.
 People think you need top of the line gym equipment in your home to get a good workout in, but that is not the case.
-There are plenty of leg press alternatives you can do with bare minimum, let's dive in.
+There are plenty of bodyweight squats and other leg press alternatives like step ups that you can do with bare minimum, let's dive in.

 Resistance band leg press: Bands can be used to mimic resistance like a leg press, though the amount of weight that you can use is limited to what you can hold with your arms.
 The pros of a resistance band leg press is that you can easily do this at home, or carry bands with you on vacation and do them in the hotel.
 The cons are that the weights you can use are limited, and if you can do too many reps (like 20+), then you are essentially just doing cardio, not building real leg strength or muscle.
 This can work great for beginners, but not novice or intermediate trainees.

 Pistol squats: Pistol squats are a great unilateral movement and leg press alternative for those who want to build strength and muscle in their legs, without the use of any necessary equipment.
 They target your quads, glutes, and hamstrings.
 When it comes to bodyweight exercises, the pistol squat is one of the most challenging and impressive feats you can perform.
 This move requires a high level of strength, flexibility and coordination, and is definitely not for beginners.
 But if you're up for the challenge, the pistol squat is a great way to build lower body strength and power.

 Here is a quick overview on how to do it:

 1. Start in a standing position with your feet together.

 2. Raise one leg off the ground and extend it out in front of you.

 3. squat down on your other leg, keeping your extended leg straight and lowering yourself as far as you can go.